roytam1/cpm-player/readme.txt

 CP/M Player for Win32 console
-								11/28/2012
+MSX-DOS Player for Win32 console
+								10/06/2024

 ----- What's this

-This is CP/M emulator running on Win32 command prompt.
+This is CP/M and MSX-DOS1 emulator running on Win32 command prompt.

 ----- How to use